hagnernils/ldgv/article.md

         srcText <- performEvent $ (const $ liftJSM $ textareaget) <$> e
 ```
 This event is then `fmap`ped over to give the source code as input to the interpretation.
-After interpretation it contains an output of type `Event String`which is `either` the result or an error mesage.
+After interpretation it contains an output of type `Event String`which is `either` the result or an error message.
 ```haskell
 doneEv <- performEvent ((\v -> liftIO $ do
                                                   let s = T.unpack v